frc6908/JavaForBeginners/Lesson 11 - Commands/Lesson11Commands.md

 Commands are robot actions that are use the capabilities defined in subsystems.

-Let's look at a command!
+Let's look at a simple command!

 ```java
 /*----------------------------------------------------------------------------*/